microsoft/vscode-docs/docs/extensions/webview.md

 ### Lifecycle

 Webview panels are owned by the extension that creates them.
-The extension must hold onto the webview returned from `createWebviewPanel` If your extension loses this reference, it cannot regain access to that webview again, even though the webview will continue to show in VS Code.
+The extension must hold onto the webview returned from `createWebviewPanel`.
+If your extension loses this reference, it cannot regain access to that webview again, even though the webview will continue to show in VS Code.

 As with text editors, a user can also close a webview panel at any time.
 When a webview panel is closed by the user, the webview itself is destroyed.
 Attempting to use a destroyed webview throws an exception.
 This means that the example above using `setInterval` actually has an important bug: if the user closes the panel, `setInterval` will continue to fire, which will try to update `panel.webview.html`, which of course will throw an exception.
 Cats hate exceptions.
 Let's fix this!